 - Flow.
 In accordance with [40 CFR Part 122.44(i)(1)(ii)] the volume of effluent discharged from each outfall is needed to assure compliance with permitted effluent limitations.
-If the permittee is unable to obtain effluent flow, then it is the responsibility of the permittee to inform the Department, which may require the submittal of an operating permit modification. - Biochemical Oxygen Demand (BOD5).
+If the permittee is unable to obtain effluent flow, then it is the responsibility of the permittee to inform the Department, which may require the submittal of an operating permit modification. - Biochemical Oxygen Demand (BODs).
 Operating permit retains 15 mg/L as a Weekly Average and 10 mg/L as a Monthly Average from the previous permit.
-Please see the CATEGORIZATION OF WATERS OF THE STATE sub-section of the Effluent Limits Determination. - Total Suspended Solids (TSS).
+Please see the CATEGORIZATION OF WATERS OF THE STATE sub-section of the Effluent Limits Determination.

+^{ -} No more than 10% of samples over the course of the calendar year shall exceed 126 #/100 mL daily maximum.

+^{ -} Parameter not previously established in previous state operating permit.

+- Total Suspended Solids (TSS).
 Operating permit retains 20 mg/L as a Weekly Average and 15 mg/L as a Monthly Average from the previous permit.
 Please see the CATEGORIZATION OF WATERS OF THE STATE sub-section of the Effluent Limits Determination. - Escherichia coli (E. coli).
-Monthly average of 126 per 100 mL as a geometric mean and Weekly Averageof 630 per 100 mL as a geometric mean during the recreational season (April 1 October 31), for discharges within two miles upstream of segments or lakes with Whole Body Contact Recreation (A) designated use of the receiving stream, as per 10 CSR 20-7.015(9)(B).
-An effluent limit for both monthly average and weekly average is required by 40 CFR 122.45(d).
-The Geometric Mean is calculated by multiplying all of the data points and then taking the nth root of this product, where n = # of samples collected.
-For example: Five E. coli samples were collected with results of 1, 4, 6, 10, and 5 (#/100mL).
-Geometric Mean = 5th root of (1)(4)(6)(10)(5) = 5th root of 1,200 = 4.1 #/100mL. - Total Ammonia Nitrogen.
+Discharges to losing streams shall not exceed 126 per 100 mL as a Daily Maximum at any time, as per 10 CSR 20-7.031(5)(C).
+Monitoring only for a monthly average.
+No more than 10% of samples over the course of the calendar year shall exceed 126 #/100 mL daily maximum as per 10 CSR 20-7.015(9)(B)1.G. - Total Ammonia Nitrogen.
 Early Life Stages Present Total Ammonia Nitrogen criteria apply [10 CSR 20-7.031(5)(B)7.C. & Table B3].
 Background total ammonia nitrogen = 0.01 mg/L. No mixing considerations allowed; therefore, WLA = appropriate criterion.